The Seamless “Here!” Puppy

 a dog becoming a team player are established in the fields where puppy

-fun it is to be with you.
+it is to be with you.

 By starting with

-the passive, unrestricted method of establishing “here”
+the passive, unrestricted method of establishing “here” (separate

-training sessions, a
+sessions, a dog learns

 Take a walk.